ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 A resource pool combines compute, memory, and storage resources, and consist of one or more clusters.
 For more information, see [Adding resource pools](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting).

+You can optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.

 ## Profile storage type
 {: #tenant-plan-deploy-storage}